 For anyone who currently keeps browser tabs open and refreshes them by hand throughout the day, Standard at $80/year pays for itself in saved time within the first month.
 100 monitored pages covers every live dashboard, stock ticker, or data feed you care about, and 15-minute check intervals mean you get notified of changes rather than discovering them by chance.
 Enterprise at $300/year brings checks down to every 5 minutes across 500 pages, which is the right level for high-frequency data like sports scores, auction countdowns, or inventory pages.

 All plans include the PageCrawl MCP Server, so you can ask Claude to pull up the last 10 changes to a specific page and summarize what shifted, without leaving your AI tool to dig through notification history.
-Paid plans unlock write access so AI tools can create monitors and trigger checks through conversation.
+AI assistants can create monitors through conversation on every plan, including Free.

 Getting Started

-For a quick, temporary auto-refresh: install a browser extension or paste the JavaScript snippet into the console.
+For a quick, temporary auto-refresh: install a browser extension, or paste the console watcher to be alerted the moment a keyword appears or the page changes.

 For reliable, ongoing monitoring with change detection and alerts: set up a monitoring tool.
 Several tools offer generous free plans; see our comparison of the best free website change monitoring tools.
 It takes about two minutes to add a URL, set your check frequency, and configure notifications.
 From that point on, you get alerted when the page actually changes, without needing to keep a browser tab open or manually refresh throughout the day.